 Watch our new video, “Reaching Students in a ‘Different Way’ with Online Therapy,” and hear what Central Kansas Cooperative in Education’s school team has to say about how an innovative approach to therapy has changed the school experience for staff and students alike.

-Introduction Jessica S. Gonzalez, MA, LSSP, attended the University of Texas—Pan American, now called the University of Texas Rio Grande Valley, where she received her Bachelor’s in psychology and Master’s in school psychology.
+Introduction Jessica G., MA, LSSP, attended the University of Texas—Pan American, now called the University of Texas Rio Grande Valley, where she received her bachelor’s in psychology and Master’s in school psychology.
 She has practiced teletherapy as a school psychologist in the PresenceLearning Care Network since October 2018.
-Can you tell us a little
+Can you tell us a little about

 July 2, 2021